 The Remote Provisioning Extended Scan Report message shall be sent as a Segmented Access message.

-Status field.
 When the Remote Provisioning Server sends a Remote Provisioning Extended Scan Report message in response to a Remote Provisioning Extended Scan Start message, then the Status field shall be set as defined in Section 4.4.5.5.2.1.

-When the Remote Provisioning Server sends a Remote Provisioning Extended Scan Status message after executing the Remote Provisioning Extended Scan procedure, then the Status field shall be set as defined in Section 4.4.5.3.
+When the Remote Provisioning Server sends a Remote Provisioning Extended Scan Report message after executing the Remote Provisioning Extended Scan procedure, then the Status field shall be set as defined in Section 4.4.5.3.

-When the Remote Provisioning Extended Scan Report message in sent in response to a Remote Provisioning Extended Scan Start message requesting information about the Remote Provisioning Server itself, the Remote Provisioning Server shall construct the ADStructuresfield based on local information.
+When the Remote Provisioning Extended Scan Report message in sent in response to a Remote Provisioning Extended Scan Start message requesting information about the Remote Provisioning Server itself, the Remote Provisioning Server shall construct the ADStructuresfield based on available local information.
 The UUID field shall be set to the Device UUID of the Remote Provisioning Server, and the OOBInformation field shall be set to the OOB Information of the Remote Provisioning Server.

-When the Remote Provisioning Server sends a Remote Provisioning Extended Scan Report message as a result of executing the Remote Provisioning Extended Scan procedure, then the UUID field shall match the UUID in the corresponding Remote Provisioning Extended Scan Start message; the OOBInformation field shall be set to the OOB Information of the unprovisioned device, and the ADStructures field shall contain AD structures obtained during the Remote Provisioning Extended Scan procedure as defined in Section 4.4.5.3.
+When the Remote Provisioning Server sends a Remote Provisioning Extended Scan Report message as a result of executing the Remote Provisioning Extended Scan procedure, then the UUID field shall match the UUID in the corresponding Remote Provisioning Extended Scan Start message; the OOBInformation field shall be set to the OOB Information of the unprovisioned device, if available, and the ADStructures field shall contain AD structures obtained during the Remote Provisioning Extended Scan procedure as defined in Section 4.4.5.3, if available.

 Provisioning link management behavior